KCBI-FM: Christian teaching and music

-From the early years through 2012, KCBI was generally programmed as a Christian Talk and Teaching station.
+From the early years through 2012, KCBI was generally programmed as a Christian talk and teaching station.
 It featured religious leaders with national preaching shows, such as Chuck Swindoll, David Jeremiah, Tony Evans and John MacArthur.

 With younger listeners more interested in music than preaching, KCBI began shifting to a ‘more music and personalities’ format in 2013.
-It plays Contemporary Christian artists such as Chris Tomlin, Mercy Me, Casting Crowns and Tobymac.
+It plays contemporary Christian artists such as Chris Tomlin, Mercy Me, Casting Crowns and Tobymac.
 The current version of KCBI's programming offers music and personalities throughout most of the day, and teaching ministries in the evening, night and late morning.
 Many of its original teaching programs continue to be aired on KCBI.

-On September 5, 2017, the First Baptist Church in Dallas, operator of FDMI, ended a 41-year joint management of KCBI with Criswell College, and became the sole member of FDMI.
+On September 5, 2017, the First Baptist Church in Dallas, operator of FDMI, ended a 41-year joint management of KCBI with Criswell College (the former Criswell Bible Institute), and became the sole member of FDMI.

 KCBI also is involved in community service, including an annual station initiative to provide Bibles to listeners, including in prisons around the DFW area.
-KCBI was the 2017 National Religious Broadcasters "Station of the Year," an honor awarded at the NRB convention in Orlando.
+KCBI was the 2017 National Religious Broadcasters (NRB) "Station of the Year", an honor awarded at the NRB convention in Orlando.